• Skip to primary navigation

 Friday fish fry is a popular tradition in the Upper Midwest.
 Vegans can take part with a plant-based offering at Kegel’s Inn.

 Kegel’s is a German restaurant that has been open since the 1920’s.
-They have an outdoor beer garden that shares the space with Public Table.
+They have an outdoor beer garden with a festive vibe.

 Kegel’s vegan fish fry basket includes three Gardein fishless filets, french fries, and tartar sauce.

-It’s nice that they have a couple of options for vegans.
+It’s nice that they have a few options for vegans.
 And the outdoor beer garden feels historic & fun.

 Milwaukee tourism ideas